 Now, unlike the other guys on this list, there’s something very unique about Bobby Jones, and that’s the fact that he never turned pro.
 Jones competed for his entire career as an amateur, and was insanely successful, bringing home four US Opens and three Open Championships in a seven-year span.
 He was also a five-time US Amateur champion and even won the British Amateur in 1930.
 And then, at the age of 28, he gave up competitive golf.
 His influence on golf didn’t stop there, however, as he helped design a little golf course you might have heard of: Augusta National.
 And upon completion of the club, Jones co-founded the Masters.
 He came out of retirement to compete in the Masters, but only on an exhibition basis, and played until 1948 before hanging up his clubs once and for all due to his failing health.

 6. Sam Snead

 Nicknamed Slammin’ Sammy, Sam Snead managed “only” seven majors over his long and illustrious career, but has another pretty impressive record to his name: most career PGA victories, with 82.
 In between his numerous golfing victories, Snead also served in World War II, presumably clubbing Nazis with a four-iron all across Europe.
-During his career he won the Masters three times, the PGA Championship three times, and took home one US Open title, which occurred only one year after returning from the war.
+During his career he won the Masters Tournament three times, the PGA Championship three times, the Open Championship once and finished as the runner-up four times in the U.S. Open.